Do you know that picture of the girl laughing at her salad that you see everywhere?

 There is a demand for all types of visual art including HD video, illustrations, vectors, and of course, photos.

 Find out what is trending and what types of photos are selling.
 The best places to look are only a click away.
 The nightly news, upcoming events calendars and social media are all good places to go for inspiration.

-Another way to find out what buyers are in to look around your community.
+Another way to find out what buyers are into is to look around your community.
 How are things changing in your neighborhood?
 What are the demographics like?
 What are people wearing?
 What are the colors of the season?

 How can you as a person selling stock photos reflect that?

 Buyers want images that show ordinary people looking relaxed while doing real things.
 Photographers who make money selling stock photos maintain a balance between aspiration and reality.
 Beautiful, posed models are just not realistic.

 We are living in an increasingly global economy and shared culture.
 People want images that show this diversity in a way that feels honest, not manufactured.
 High-quality images that show the world through an authentic lens will always sell.

 This may seem obvious, but with the proliferation of DSLR and phone cameras, everyone is now trying to be a photographer, and many people are trying their hand at selling stock photos.
 Terrible pictures are being taken and submitted to stock photo sites daily.

 In order for you to be effective at selling stock photos, you must set yourself apart from other photographers.

 You can do this by knowing the fundamentals of compelling photography.
 First and foremost, pay attention to lighting.
 It’s imperative that your images are well lit.
 Know how to operate your camera’s white balance and update it for every change in lighting.